 Items

-Check your Items can be modelled in the system
+Check your Items can be modeled in the system

 We want you to be sure your product catalog can be accurately represented in Salesorder.
 Before you set up any Items you should read ALL of this section to check.